Attainment at age 11

 Summary main findings

-In the 9 school years from September 2010 to July 2019, the gap between pupils from disadvantaged backgrounds and non-disadvantaged pupils (the ‘disadvantage gap’) went down.
-It then went up in the 2021 to 2022 school year to the highest level since 2012.
+The ‘disadvantage gap’ is wider now than before the COVID-19 pandemic.
+It went down in the 9 school years to July 2019.
+It then went up in the 2021 to 2022 school year to the highest level since 2012, and has since fallen slightly.

-• there were large variations between pupils eligible for free school meals (FSM) in different ethnic groups – for example, 76% of FSM-eligible pupils from the Chinese ethnic group met the expected standard, compared with 12% of Gypsy or Roma pupils
+• there were large variations between pupils eligible for free school meals (FSM) in different ethnic groups – for example, 73% of FSM-eligible children in the Chinese ethnic group met the expected standard, compared with 14% of Gypsy or Roma children

-• disadvantaged pupils in London, the West Midlands, and Tees Valley and Durham were the most likely to meet the expected standard out of all regions – pupils in southern and eastern parts of England were the least likely to
+• FSM-eligible pupils in parts of London and the West Midlands were the most likely out of all areas to achieve a good level of development – pupils in North Yorkshire, Cumbria and South West were the least likely

 By disadvantage status over time

-Percentage of pupils meeting the expected standard in reading, writing and maths at key stage 2, by disadvantage status over time (England, September 2015 to July 2022)
+Percentage of pupils meeting the expected standard in reading, writing and maths by the end of key stage 2, by disadvantage status over time (England, 9 school years to July 2024)

 Click or tap on legend items to toggle visibility

-Percentage of pupils meeting the expected standard in reading, writing and maths at key stage 2, by disadvantage status over time (England, September 2015 to July 2022)
+Percentage of pupils meeting the expected standard in reading, writing and maths by the end of key stage 2, by disadvantage status over time (England, 9 school years to July 2024)

 School year Disadvantaged (%) Not known to be disadvantaged (%) All pupils (%)